 Oncological results after partial nephrectomy:

 The randomized EORTC study (radical nephrectomy vs. partial nephrectomy, n = 541) proofed the oncological safety of partial nephrectomy (van Poppel et al, 2011): only 12 of the 117 deaths were caused by advanced renal cell carcinoma (4 vs. 8).
 21 patients experienced tumor progression (9 vs. 12).
 The oncological results are depending (comparable to radical nephrectomy) on the tumor stage, see Table oncological results after partial nephrectomy.
 Local recurrence after partial nephrectomy occurs between 1.4–10%, depending on the patient population and maximum tumor size.
-Survival after partial nephrectomy is determined for the major part of the patients by the appearance of distant metastases, which most often arise without local recurrence.
+Survival after partial nephrectomy depends on the appearance of distant metastases, which most often arise without local recurrence.

 Follow-up after partial nephrectomy:

 After R1 resection or minimal safety margin, an abdominal CT three months after surgery is useful to document postoperative alterations.
 Follow-up after partial nephrectomy should be done depending on symptoms and the likelihood of metastasis.
 The probability of metastasis can be assessed using the Stage, Size, Grade, and Necrosis (SSIGN) score (Assessing SSIGN Score and Survival and SSIGN Score).

 Cryotherapy, radiofrequency ablation or active surveillance are options for selected patients.
 Biopsy of the renal mass to ensure malignancy is recommended before invasive treatment with complications up to 20%.
 All options lack long-term results.